- Entertainment and Media»

 The Ugly: Studio DEEN's bad habit of animating eyes over hair

-As I touched on earlier, the artwork in Fruits Basket is very cute and very bright, creating a warm and inviting mood from the very first minute; it's almost the anime equivalent of being tucked into a soft bed with a warm blanket and a mug of hot tea, and I don't even like tea!
+As you might expect from a beloved shoujo anime, the artwork in Fruits Basket is very cute and very bright, creating a warm and inviting mood from the very first minute; it's almost the anime equivalent of being tucked into a soft bed with a warm blanket and a mug of hot tea, and I don't even like tea!
 The character designs are relatively simple, yet distinctive enough for us to easily identify who's onscreen, and also detailed enough to add some grit to the drama that does spring forth from time to time.
 One thing that threw me off at first was the extremely cartoony designs of the Sohmas' animal forms, but they, too, are perfectly designed for the tone of the series, and while these forms are usually a source of comedy, one animal form, in particular, is no laughing matter.
 The art style very easily allows Fruits Basket to be flexible in its tone, which I guess is something many other series don't know how to handle.